Searching for continuous gravitational waves from highly deformed compact objects with DECIGO: Projected sensitivities from continuous-wave searches

 \subsection{Limitations of current continuous-wave searches}

 Current all-sky \cwh searches have been designed to be sensitive to small deformations on \nss, since canonical models of \nss do not predict large deviations from spherical symmetry \cite{Morales:2022wxs}.
 Such sensitivity to tiny ``mountains'' inherently implies a limitation on the maximum mountain size to which such searches are sensitive because these searches restrict the spin-down range that is analyzed, which thus limits the ellipticity that could be probed (see \cref{eqn:fdotgw}).
 In \cref{fig:fdot_vs_f-ellip}, we show that current \cwh searches can only detect ellipticities below $\sim 10^{-5}$ at almost all frequencies, highlighting that highly-deformed \nss may be more optimally searched for at deci-hertz frequencies.
 The black line in \cref{fig:fdot_vs_f-ellip} shows $|\fdotmax|=10^{-8}$ Hz/s \citep{KAGRA:2022dwb} to which current \cwh searches can be sensitive, which breaks the plot into two halves: the gray region is inaccessible to current \cwh searches, while the white region can be probed.
 Ellipticities larger than $\sim 10^{-3}$ cannot be probed above 100 Hz in current analyses.
-Viewed in another way, \cref{fig:max_ellip_vs_f} shows the maximum ellipticity that can be probed with current \cwh searches assuming $|\fdotmax|=10^{-8}$ Hz/s.
+Viewed in another way, \cref{fig:max_ellip_vs_f} shows the maximum ellipticity that can be probed with current \cwh searches assuming $|\fdotmax|=10^{-8}$ Hz/s. \tcr{Additionally, Viterbi-based algorithms \cite{Viterbi:1967} that look for spin-wandering via Hidden Markov Models (HMMs) \cite{Bayley:2019bcb,Suvorova:2016rdc,Suvorova:2017dpm,Sun:2017zge} are in principle sensitive to random fluctuations of the \nsh spin frequency, but practically are restricted to a maximum $\dot{f}$ by the choice of coherence time, which still limits the maximum ellipticity to which they are sensitive \cite{KAGRA:2022dwb}.}

-We note that current \cwh searches could in principle look for higher ellipticity sources, but would need a strong astrophysical justification to warrant the increasing computing power required.
-Furthermore, these searches would likely have to go beyond one or two terms in the Taylor series expansion of the frequency (\cref{eq:track}), which would necessitate algorithmic improvements or potentially other methods to handle the full frequency evolution given by the integral of \cref{eqn:fdotgw}, e.g. \cite{Miller:2018rbg,Sun:2018owi,Oliver:2018dpt,Banagiri:2019obu}.
+For completeness, we note that current \cwh searches could in principle look for higher ellipticity sources, but would need a strong astrophysical justification to warrant the increasing computing power required.
+Furthermore, these searches would likely have to go beyond one or two terms in the Taylor series expansion of the frequency (\cref{eq:track}), which would necessitate algorithmic improvements or potentially other methods to handle the full frequency evolution given by the integral of \cref{eqn:fdotgw}, e.g. \cite{Miller:2018rbg,Sun:2018owi,Oliver:2018dpt,Banagiri:2019obu}. \tcb{We also highlight that in \cref{fig:inacc-ellip}, the minimum \gwh frequency currently analyzed is 20 Hz.
+However, these searches can be easily adapted to search for sources at \D frequencies because the spin-downs of even high ellipticity sources are much smaller at frequencies below 20 Hz compared to those at frequencies above 20 Hz.
+As we will argue, \cwh techniques can thus probe highly deformed compact objects in \D.}